Johann Peries: Career

-Everest expeditions
+Climbing expeditions

 First attempt

 Peries, along with Kuru-Utumpala, prepared for their Everest attempt from 2014 and were involved in various training activities such as swimming and climbing.
 In April 2016, the duo announced their ambition to climb Mount Everest and jointly formed the Sri Lankan Everest Expedition campaign, 2016.
 The expedition, which cost around US$136,000 was supported by the mountaineering company International Mountain Guides, which provided them with guide support, Sherpa support, logistical support, meals, and accommodation during their expedition.
 Kuru-Utumpala and Peries were accompanied by Nepalese Sherpas Ang Karma (Kuru-Utumpala) and Ang Pasang (Peries).
 Their expedition marked the first attempt by Sri Lankan natives to summit the peak.

 Peries was not able to complete the climb as his oxygen tank failed 400 m before he reached the summit, but his partner Kuru-Utumpala did manage to reach the summit of Mount Everest successfully at 5:03 AM on 21 May 2016.
 This gave her the distinction of becoming the first Sri Lankan person to summit Mount Everest.
 Peries attained a height of 8400 m, which is beyond Camp IV (the final camp on the southern ascent route, on the South Col).